 Enhanced authentication

-The MQTT CONNECT Packet provides data for basic authentication of a Network Connection using the Username and Password fields.
+The CONNECT Packet provides data for basic authentication of a Network Connection using the Username and Password fields.
 While these fields are named for a simple password authentication, they can be used to carry other forms of authentication such as passing a token as the password.

 Enhanced authentication extends this basic authentication to include challenge / response style authentication.
 This enhanced authentication is done by exchanging AUTH Packets between the Client and the Server between the CONNECT and CONNACK.